Synkevych/it_academy/Ruby/Class.md

 - $name - global variable

 ### Access control
+x

-- public - by default
+- **public** - by default
-- private - can be used only within the class definition, for internal usage.
+- **private** - can be used only within the class definition, for internal usage.
 If you try to call method you receive "NoMethodError".
-- protecred - can be called with, or without, an explicit receiver, but that receiver is always *self* or an object that inherits from self(ex:is_a?(self)).
+- **protecred** - can be called with, or without, an explicit receiver, but that receiver is always *self* or an object that inherits from self(ex:is_a?(self)).

 - attr_writer
 - attr_reader